Sonos Five Stereo Pair Vs KEF LSX II

 As we enter a new age of HiFi, dominated by streaming over WiFi, it’s so important to consider the user experience as a whole.
 Both have great apps and if you gave me either one, I’d be pretty happy, but there’s no denying, the Sonos app and ultimately any Sonos product is more than just a speaker.

-Sonos offers a whole multi-room ecosystem that you can build at your own pace so if you like the idea of having a Sonos home cinema in your lounge, a Sonos One in your bedroom, a Sonos portable speaker for your travels and a pair of Sonos Fives for your main music listening area, then Sonos is going to give you all you need.
+Sonos offers a whole multi-room ecosystem that you can build at your own pace so if you like the idea of having a Sonos home cinema in your lounge, a Sonos Era 100 in your bedroom, a Sonos portable speaker for your travels and a pair of Sonos Fives for your main music listening area, then Sonos is going to give you all you need.

 You might be invested in the Sonos ecosystem already, in which case, this is another point in favour of the Sonos Fives I would say.
 If you’re starting again, however, and you’re looking at one zone of music, you might not be interested in building a multi-room system.
 Although this is theoretically possible with KEF, this isn't on the same scale as Sonos.